 We can’t throw a random idea out into the ether and expect a niche target audience to provide some specific type of engagement.

-- Identify your target audience.
 “Hey, #writers, I need your help!”

-- Be vulnerable.
 “I’m struggling to finish my story but am so close to the end.
 How do you keep pushing yourself when the end is near? #writerslife #writingcommunity”

-- Grab their attention by using words in all caps, appropriate hashtags, or a graphic.
 It’s been reported that simply adding an image or GIF increases engagement significantly.
 So, why don’t we do it?
-Why are so many Tweets text-only?
-What stands out to you more when scrolling your Twitter feed, a text-only sentence or a Tweet with a funny GIF?
+Why are so many posts text-only?
+What stands out to you more when scrolling your social media feed, a text-only sentence or a post with a funny GIF?
 Getting a reader to stop for those few seconds will work wonders for your engagement.

-- Be personal but don’t take it personal.
 It’s so easy to feel discouraged when engagement is low or non-existent.
-But rather than take that lack of engagement to mean your thoughts are no good and there’s no point to keep trying, remember those Tweets should be used as lessons learned.
+But rather than take that lack of engagement to mean your thoughts are no good and there’s no point to keep trying, remember those posts should be used as lessons learned.
 It’s possible that your followers aren’t interested in motivational quotes.
 Maybe they’re really interested in vulnerability instead.
 You won’t know until you try it.
-When I Tweet a thought, even if it’s tailored to attract attention and receive engagement, I find some Tweets simply don’t stick.
+When I post a thought, even if it’s tailored to attract attention and receive engagement, I find some posts simply don’t stick.
 My audience of 16,000+ valuable souls are unique.
 They care about specific topics and they’re active at certain times of the day and week.
-If my Tweet under-performs on a Wednesday afternoon, I might try a variation of it on a Monday morning.
-If it under-performs every time, that tells my my audience isn’t interested in that type of material.
+If my post under-performs on a Wednesday afternoon, I might try a variation of it on a Monday morning.
+If it under-performs every time, that tells me my audience isn’t interested in that type of material.
 And that’s OK.
-I can choose to continue expressing that thought topic if I want to simply throw it out into the void, or I can adapt from its performance and choose to focus on topics that my audience cares more about.
-On this point, it’s imperative to remember people change.
-One day your audience might want to digest and respond to political topics.
-The next day it might be all about preparing for the upcoming holiday.
-And the next they’ve moved onto some recent celebrity news.
+I can choose to continue expressing that thought topic if I want to simply throw it out into the void, or I can adapt from its performance and choose to focus on topics that my audience cares about.

 Whichever path you choose, the results can be expected.

 Your follower count does NOT directly correlate with your levels of engagement.
+It certainly helps make up for low-quality post strategy, but it is not the end-all be-all.

 You’ve made it this far.